- 10 MIN READ -

 An open source LMS will allow you to easily manage costs, include any desired features and functionality, and scale as your eLearning needs grow.
 Analytical reporting will enable you to determine both the quantitative and qualitative value of your eLearning for a clear measurement of the ROI from your budget.
 Adding eCommerce systems that integrate flawlessly with both the LMS and analytics technology provides the opportunity to understand exactly how to grow your eLearning revenues.

 When these systems are fully integrated with each other it creates an easy and seamless user experience.
 Getting all three systems (LMS, eCommerce, and Analytics) from a single technology provider should guarantee that every aspect of your eLearning works well together.
 It is also an excellent way to keep down the costs of using multiple platforms, so long as the pricing structure is clear and doesn’t have hidden supplementary fees for patching and upgrades.
+To go into the benefits of an integrated LMS such as using Moodle as an eCommerce platform, check this article: eCommerce Integrated LMS: Turning eLearning into a Revenue Stream!

 Utilize a single eLearning technology providers that can offer an open source LMS that is fully integrated with eCommerce and analytics systems.